Robertron624/todo-app/README.md

 - [Pure CSS Custom Checkbox Style](https://moderncss.dev/pure-css-custom-checkbox-style/) - This is an amazing article which helped me finally understand how to implement custom checkboxes in react with the use of sass (one of my favorite CSS pre-processor).
 If you want to create custom checkboxes, give this article a read.

+- [Zustand Introduction](https://docs.pmnd.rs/zustand/getting-started/introduction) - This is the official Zustand docs, required if it's your first time working with zustand

 ## Author